Haydee 2 (PC) Review

 Image for

 It's important to note that while a lot more shooting will now be required, this still can't be called a shooter.
 In fact, it's not even a puzzle game anymore.
-There's no point in beating around the bush.
-Haydee 2 is Haydee's less interesting twin sister.
-What started as an adventure that blended exploration, puzzles, platforming, shooting, and survival tactics, has now become a simple exploration game, with a big, and very complex labyrinth, filled with key-items that Haydee needs to find, in order to unlock new areas, and then repeat the process for about eight hours or so.
+There's no point in beating around the bush; Haydee 2 is Haydee's much more approachable but also less interesting twin sister.
+What started as an adventure that blended exploration, puzzles, platforming, shooting, and survival tactics, now is mainly an exploration game, with a big, and very complex labyrinth, filled with key-items that Haydee needs to find, in order to unlock new areas, and then repeat the process for about 12 hours or so.

 Screenshot for Haydee 2 on PC